 Learning outcomes of the course unit

-The course aims to describe the chemical and technological aspects of the industrially processes designed for the production of some of more important organic intermediates, also evidencing the factors which contribute to decide the choice of the more economically convenient industrial process.
+The course aims to describe the chemical and technological aspects of the industrial processes designed for the production os some of more important organic intermediates, also evidencing the factors which contribute to decide the choice of the more economically convenient industrial process.

 Course contents summary

-The more important derivatives of base organic intermediates: ethylene, propylene, butadiene, isobutene, butene-1, butane, C5 hydrocarbons, benzene, toluene, xylenes, methanol.
+The more important derivatives of base organic intermediates: ethylene, propylene, butadiene, isobutene, 1-butene, butane, benzene, toluene, xylenes, methanol.

 Alkylation processes of benzene with ethylene and propylene: industrial production of ethylbenzene and cumene, industrial processes for the production of styrene, phenol, caprolactam.

 Industrial processes for the production of dichloroethane and vinyl chloride.

 Hydration products of olefins and their derivatives: production of ethanol and isopropanol, production of acetone, industrial processes for the production of methyl methacrylate.

 Industrial processes of nitration of benzene and toluene, processes for the production of aniline and isocyanates.